WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/business-framework-for-ssi-in-iot.md

 ### System Components
 * SSA - Smart Smoke Alarm, this device has additional capabilities to generate alerts to external services.
 * Scout - a small tracking device that is GPS and/or Bluetooth enabled.
-* Bridge - an interface device for the Sentinel’s that is connected to an external hosting service.
+* Bridge - an interface device for the Scout that is connected to an TrackerCo's network.
 * Wireless Router - Access point for the household to ISP

 ###